RaaLabs/TimeSeries/Documentation/concepts/topology.md

 weight: 5
 ---
 {{% notice information %}}
-This feature is still being built out and documentation is therefor not implemented here.
+This feature is still being built out and documentation is therefore not completed.
 {{% /notice %}}

 Recommend reading up on the [identity mapper](/timeseries/identitymapper) and